- (ASTRONOMY) Altitude in astronomy is the angular distance

 coordinates of an object.

-- (AEROSPACE) The vertical distance
+- (AEROSPACE) Altitude in aerospace is the vertical distance

 of an object above the observer.
 The observer may be anywhere on Earth

 or at any point in the atmosphere.
 Absolute altitude is the vertical